yairm210/Unciv/docs/wiki/From-code-to-deployment.md

 ## About Google Play publishing

++We start at a 10% rollout, after a day with no major problems go to 30%, and after another day to 100%.
+If you were counting that means that most players will get the new version after 2+ days.
++
++If there were problems, we halt the current rollout, fix the problems, and release a patch version, which starts at 10% again.
++
-Dear future me - this was extremely annoying guesswork to set up, so the facts you need to know are:
++Dear future me - the automation was extremely annoying guesswork to set up, so the facts you need to know are:
 - There is a user at the [Google Cloud Platform Account Manager](https://console.cloud.google.com/iam-admin/iam) called  Unciv_Upload_Account.
 There is an access key to this account, in json, stored as the Github secret GOOGLE_PLAY_SERVICE_ACCOUNT_JSON.
 - This user was granted ADMIN permissions to the Google Play (after much trial and error since nothing else seemed to work) under User > Users and Permissions.
 Under Manage > Account permissions, you can see that it has Admin.